 Pink eye, or conjunctivitis, can be a result of several different causes, including allergies, bacteria, and viruses.
 Viral and bacterial conjunctivitis are highly contagious and may need to be treated with antibiotics or topical prescriptions.

 Different-sized pupils can indicate serious and dangerous medical conditions if they occur after an injury or in combination with other symptoms.
-It could indicate physical optical damage or a disease that’s affecting the iris or pupil.
+It could indicate physical ocular damage or a disease that’s affecting the iris or pupil.

-Bacterial infections can often cause eye bulge.
+Thyroid disease can often cause eye bulge.
 If it’s not treated in a timely manner, the infection could spread from the eye socket to other areas of the body.
 This is also a sign of other underlying conditions, such as hyperthyroidism.

 I Need a Comprehensive Eye Exam I am Looking for Eyeglasses or Frames I am Interested in Designer Frames I am Interested in Contact Lenses I Need Therapeutic Contact Lenses I Need Myopia Treatment I Need Help with Dry Eye Management I Need Help with Eye Disease Management View Our Optometry Services View Our Dental Services